containers/build/Documentation/subcommands/set-exec.md

 * `acbuild set-exec -- CMD [ARGS]`

-  Sets the exec command in the ACI's manifest.
+  Sets the exec command in the image's manifest.

 ## Options Parsing